V33RU/wsdos/README.md

 ## wsdos

-websockets multiple connection requests sends to device to get freeze device
+websocket communication in IoT devices is common and multiple connection requests sends to device to get freezing the device